 Colby Engineering completed a partial design with concept plans with the general layout, dimensions, and orientation of the water line and system.
 In July 2017, the District awarded the design-build construction contract to install the water line.
 The basis of design specifications was completed in February 2018.
 The water line was anticipated to be installed in May 2018; however, the Downeast Correctional Facility (DCF) was unexpectedly closed in February 2018.
-Therefore, the design-build contract was suspended in February 2018, as the state of Maine determines the disposition of the DCF property.
+Therefore, the design-build contract was suspended in February 2018, as the state of Maine determined the disposition of the DCF property.
 In 2019, the Department of Corrections (DOC) communicated their intent to re-open the DCF as a pre-release center.
-DOC construction activities will occur from 2020 to 2021.
-The District plans to award a new construction contract in Spring 2021 to integrate the water line extension design with DOC construction activities.
+DOC construction activities occurred from 2020 to 2021.
+The District awarded a new construction contract in August 2021 to construct the water line extension from the existing public water supply at the DCF.
+This work is expected to be completed in October 2022.

 The on-going groundwater-monitoring program includes sampling and testing of water samples from residential drinking water wells and monitoring wells.
 Additionally, the District has performed vapor intrusion investigations at occupied DCF and Federal Aviation Administration (FAA) buildings and residential properties at the site.
 The results of these investigations concluded that there is currently no risk to the building occupants due to vapor intrusion of contaminants from the groundwater media to the indoor air.
 The decision document was finalized/signed in June 2017.
+The Five-Year Review report was completed in June 2022.